sandeepkumar8713/javaapps/20_java_theory/01_intro.md

 System.out.println(set.size());   // 2
 ```

-In above example, 2 different objects having different address.
+In above example, 2 different objects **having different address**.
 Two different hashcode will be generated.
 So they are treated
 as different entitie in HashSet.

 Unless you **@Override the hashCode()** method and implement your own version, your class will use the default method